jrroosevelt/VS2PCG/VS2PCG_bans_errata.md

 [BACK TO INDEX](https://www.reddit.com/r/VS2PCG/wiki/index)

-# Major Rulings, Errata, Bans, FAQ
+# Major Rulings, Errata, Bans

-This page is intended to be a one-stop reference for new and returning players to list official rule changes and any major clarifications made by the designers of the game Ben Cichoski and Danny Mandel along with head judge/rules guru/rulebook author/man with many names Chad Daniel.
+This page is intended to be a one-stop reference for new and returning players to list official rule changes made by the designers of the game Ben Cichoski and Danny Mandel along with head judge/rules guru/rulebook author/man with many names Chad Daniel.

+There is a separate page for other card-

 ## Bans & Errata